hellojwilde/energetic-ai/README.md

 npm install @energetic-ai/core @energetic-ai/embeddings
 ```

-Optionally, you can install the **model weights**.
+Optionally, you can install the **model weights** locally, which speeds up cold start inferece at the cost of module size.
 If you don't, the model weights will be downloaded on first inference.

 ```bash
 npm install @energetic-ai/model-embeddings-en